sethhaskellcondie/the-game-pensieve-api/Notes.md

 - Exceptions
 - The Keychain

+Filters and CustomFieldValues are a blurry area for the api tests.
+They do make writing and maintaining the tests much easier, so I'm willing to bend the rules there.
 I haven't found a way to implement this restriction programmatically right now it is implemented by hand, but I would like to find a solution to this in the future.

 ## Return Body